-Using MHUB and providing Dolby Audio (Atmos) and DTS (DTS-HD) audio
+Handling Dolby Audio (Atmos) and DTS-HD audio with MHUB

 If you are planning a cinema or media room supplied by MHUB that requires a multichannel audio signal like Dolby Atmos or DTS-HD then you will need additional hardware to achieve this result.